Invasion percolation on the Poisson-weighted infinite tree: Invasion percolation on the PWIT

-from which the second claim of the lemma follows. \end{proof} We next derive the distribution of the distance along the backbone between $n_{i-1}$ and $n_{i}$.
-For $i \geq 0$ let $d_i=d_i(\pf,\ssi) = d_{\IPC}(n_i,n_{i+1})$.
-As with the quantities studies above, we have that given $\HEIGHT_{n_{i+1}}$, $d_i$ is independent of the past.
-For $0 < x < 1$ we say $X\eqdist \mathrm{Geometric}(x)$ if $\p{X=k}=x^k(1-x)$. \begin{thm} For all $i \geq 0$ and all $y > 1$, given that $\HEIGHT_{n_{i+1}}=y$, $d_i \eqdist 1+ \mathrm{Geometric}(m(y))$. \end{thm} The following theorem derives the distributions of the trees hanging off the backbone and within a given pond. \begin{thm} Fix $i \geq 0$ and $y > 1$.
-Given that $\HEIGHT_{n_{i+1}}=y$, for all $k$ with $n_i \leq k < n_{i+1}$ and for which $k$ is on the backbone, the subtree of $\IPC(\pf,\N)$ containing $k$ and containing no other vertices of the backbone, is distributed as $\pgw(m(y))$. \end{thm} Together, Theorems \ref{geom} and \ref{offbackbone} provide another Markovian characterization of $\IPC(\pf,\N)$: we may construct a tree with the distribution of $\IPC(\pf,\N)$ by growing the trees hanging off the backbone one-by-one, where the branching distribution of the trees depends on the current forward maximal weight.
-(This characterization is exactly that which is claimed in Theorem \ref{main3}, which proved below.)
-The forward maximal weight process evolves according to the dynamics implied by Lemma \ref{forwarddensities} and Theorem \ref{geom}: first stay constant for a geometric amount of time depending on the current forward maximal weight, then decrease the maximal weight according to Lemma \ref{forwarddensities}.
-This characterization is essentially the $\sigma \to \infty$ limit of results of \citet{angel2006ipr} described in the introduction, for invasion percolation on the regular $\sigma$-ary tree.
+The following theorem derives the distributions of the trees hanging off the backbone and within a given pond.\vadjust{\goodbreak} \begin{thmm} Fix $i \geq0$ and $y > 1$.
+Given that $\HEIGHT_{n_{i+1}}=y$, for all $k$ with $n_i \leq k < n_{i+1}$ and for which $k$ is on the backbone, the subtree of $\IPC(\pff,\N)$ containing $k$ and containing no other vertices of the backbone, is distributed as $\pgw(m(y))$. \end{thmm}

+Together, Theorems~\ref{geom} and~\ref{offbackbone} provide another Markovian characterization of $\IPC(\pff,\N)$: we may construct a tree with the distribution of $\IPC(\pff,\N)$ by growing the trees hanging off the backbone one-by-one, where the branching distribution of the trees depends on the current forward maximal weight.
+(This characterization is exactly that which is claimed in Theorem \ref {main3}, which is proved below.)
+The forward maximal weight process evolves according to the dynamics implied by Lemma \ref {forwarddensities} and Theorem~\ref{geom}: first stay constant for a geometric amount of time depending on the current forward maximal weight, then decrease the maximal weight according to Lemma~\ref{forwarddensities}.
+This characterization is essentially the $\sigma\to\infty$ limit of results of Angel et~al.~\cite{angel2006ipr} described in the \hyperref[secintro]{Introduction}, for invasion percolation on the regular $\sigma$-ary tree.
 However, it does not seem trivial to derive these results from theirs by a limiting argument and local weak convergence, since they depend not only on the graph structure of the tree but also on the weights.